SamuelBrudner/lab_archives_mcp/jors_metapaper.md

 This onboarding layer ensures that assistants are **contextually aware** of the MCP server's capabilities from the outset, rather than treating it as an opaque API.
 Researchers can inspect the onboarding payload via `labarchives-mcp --print-onboard markdown`, making the server's behavior transparent and auditable.

+## 2.5 Security and Governance Controls

+To support deployment in institutional environments with strict data governance requirements, the server implements several layers of security control beyond basic authentication:

+- **Namespace Isolation**: When using shared vector stores (e.g., Pinecone or Qdrant), the server supports strict namespace isolation.
+Embeddings are scoped to specific tenants or notebooks, preventing cross-user data leakage.
+- **Write Control**: The upload functionality can be globally disabled via the `LABARCHIVES_ENABLE_UPLOAD=false` environment variable, allowing administrators to deploy read-only instances for safety.
+- **Data Sovereignty**: The vector backend supports a **local Parquet** storage option.
+This allows institutions to keep all vector embeddings and metadata on-premise (e.g., on a secure research file server) rather than sending data to third-party cloud vector databases.
+- **Credential Scoping**: Access to the LabArchives API is scoped via standard API keys and user IDs, ensuring that the MCP server operates with the exact permissions of the authenticated user.

 # 3. Quality Control

 The project employs both automated and manual quality control measures aimed at making the MCP server safe to reuse and extend.

-- **Automated testing**
-  - Unit tests cover core models, authentication logic, and vector backend components.
-  - Integration tests exercise end-to-end workflows against a real LabArchives account when credentials are available, including listing notebooks, reading pages, and running semantic search.
-  - An experimental upload tool is tested against small example notebooks to verify that provenance metadata is stored correctly.

-- **Pre-commit checks and static analysis**
-  - A pre-commit configuration runs Ruff, Black, isort, mypy, and docstring coverage checks on each commit.
-  - Commitizen enforces conventional commit messages and release hygiene.

-- **Continuous integration**
-  - GitHub Actions execute the test suite on multiple operating systems and Python versions (currently Python 3.11+ on Linux and macOS).
-  - CI jobs install the project via the pinned conda-lock environment to ensure tests run under the same dependency set as recommended for users.
+The automated test suite includes unit tests for authentication, notebook navigation, and vector‑backend components, as well as integration tests that exercise full workflows (listing notebooks, reading pages, running semantic search, and performing uploads) against a live LabArchives account when credentials are available.
+Continuous integration via GitHub Actions runs these tests on Linux and macOS for Python 3.11+, installing the project via the pinned conda‑lock environment so that tests exercise the same dependency set recommended for users.

 In addition to automated checks, the MCP server has been tested against real LabArchives notebooks from an institutional account, verifying notebook listing, navigation, semantic search behaviour, and upload workflows.